premierutility/fulcrum-fusion/README.md

 ruby fulcrum_fusion.rb
 ```

+### Port

+If the environment variable $PORT is set, the Sinatra app will listen there.
+Otherwise, it will default to 4567.

 ### Webhooks

-The Sinatra app runs on port `3002` by default.
-Add a webhook for your
-Organization using this as the URL.
+Add a webhook for your Organization using `localhost:<port_from_above>` as the
+URL.

 ### Seeing it in Action